Prehistoricman/simple-auto-twitch-recorder/README.md

 * File name has the stream title
 * If a stream title is not yet available, recording starts immediately and renames the video file later
 * Streamer name can be passed in via command line
+* Fancy spinner to stare at like a washing machine
 * No need for API keys

 ## Usage